-Recommended Prior Learning: Level 2 Media Studies, but not compulsory.
-Level 2 English or Social Sciences.
+Recommended Prior Learning: Media Studies, English or Social Sciences.

 If you're a creative student who enjoys watching and analysing films as well as engaging with other media then Media Studies will appeal to you.
 If you like writing, design, photography, animation or making films and like to debate what you see in the media, you will also enjoy this subject.